CrateTools/comfyui-preview-video-monitor/README.md

 <img width="1920" height="1080" alt="006" src="https://github.com/user-attachments/assets/1c4079cb-8fec-477a-b4a1-0acd8cda5d0d" />

 Take Snapshots of your creative process anytime.
 Whatever is on screen at that moment will be saved to a PNG image with your comfyui workflow injected in it.
-Share the png or open it later in comfy and continue working from there.
+Share the PNG or open it later in comfy and continue working from there.
+The Snapshots and Generations work orchestrated together maintaining naming sync.
-Explore the dir and grab your history work.
+Explore the dir and grab your history work and continue creating.

 #